-At least 1536 Afghans have died or disappeared on migration routes since 2014, according to data collected by IOM’s Missing Migrants Project.
-Most of these cases occurred in transit in the Islamic Republic of Iran, where the remains of 1103 Afghans have been repatriated to their families in Afghanistan, including 122 in 2022 alone (as of 25 March 2022).
-At least 178 people have died attempting to leave Afghanistan on evacuation flights in 2021, and at least another 11 Afghans have lost their lives trying to cross border between the Islamic Republic of Iran and Turkey in 2021.
-In total, the deaths of 164 Afghans have been documented on routes to and through Europe since 2014, including on the Eastern Mediterranean crossing (82), at the Turkey-Greece land border (10), in the Western Balkans (46), and in the English Channel crossing to the United Kingdom (16).
+At least 1647 Afghans have died or disappeared on migration routes since 2014, according to data collected by IOM’S MISSING MIGRANTS PROJECT.
+Most of these cases occurred in transit in the Islamic Republic of Iran, where the remains of 1180 Afghans have been repatriated to their families in Afghanistan, including 199 in 2022 alone (as of 29 September).
+At least 178 people have died attempting to leave Afghanistan on evacuation flights in 2021, and at least another 11 Afghans have lost their lives trying to cross border between the Islamic Republic of Iran and Türkiye in 2021.
+In total, the deaths of 188 Afghans have been documented on routes to and through Europe since 2014, including on the Eastern Mediterranean crossing (95), at the Türkiye-Greece land border (21), in the Western Balkans (46), and in the English Channel crossing to the United Kingdom (16).

 Disclaimer: This webpage curates public information and data.
 The opinions expressed in this webpage are those of the authors and do not necessarily reflect the views of the International Organization for Migration (IOM), nor its Member States and other stakeholders.
 The designations employed and the presentation of material throughout the webpage do not imply expression of any opinion or endorsement whatsoever on the part of IOM, its Member States and other stakeholders concerning the legal status of any country, territory, city or area, or of its authorities, or concerning its frontiers or boundaries.
 While the portal section "Afghanistan: Migration statistics, policy and news" has been made possible with funding from the German Federal Foreign Office and the Federal Department of Foreign Affairs (FDFA) Switzerland, the contents on this section do not necessarily reflect their official policy or position.